skdev24/segwit-address-app/readme.md

 ## Segwit Testnet bitcoin

-This app will create a new segwit testnet bitcoin address and send the unspent transaction to another segwit address.
+This app will create a new segwit address and send the unspent transaction to another segwit address.

 ## Getting Started